 American Hunter 5-gallon Digital Hanging Bucket Feeder

-American Hunter offers several types and models of deer feeders, and this particular hanging model is one of the most popular feeders.
+American Hunter offers several types and models of deer and game feeders, and this particular hanging model is one of the most popular feeders.
 This model comes with many of the features you need to ensure it works effectively and reliably, while not making things difficult for you.

 - It works with a timer that you can use to disperse feed from 1 to 16 times a day, with an adjustable feed rate of up to 30 seconds.